jeremyf/takeonrules-hugo-theme/README.md

 I wrote about the Glossary in <cite><a href="http://takeonrules.com/2020/12/20/many-small-tools-make-light-work-in-emacs/" class="u-url p-name" rel="cite">Many Small Tools Make Light Work (in Emacs)</a></cite>.

 These short codes are written such that I won't render the same help link twice; Hence the use of testing a Page's Scratch variable.

+#### Todo

+The `linkToGame.html` shortcode does similar work as the `dfn.html` shortcode; Which does similar work to `abbr.html`.
+I believe I can consolidate these.
+Here are the scenarios:

+- When I first reference a game, then it should cite the work, link to the offer, and introduce an abbreviation.
+For example: `<cite><a>Stars without Number: Revised Edition</a></cite> (<abbr title="Stars without Number: Revised Edition">SWN</abbr>).
+In <abbr title="Stars without Number: Revised Edition">SWN</abbr>...`
+- When I first reference an abbreviation, then it should render the RDFa information.
+- On the first rendering of an abbreviation OR game; In other words, both of these should use the same cache key to determine if I've already rendered the assistive links to content.

+In further reading of DFN, I need to remove that shortcode from my blog posts and instead use it for the glossary page.

 ### Other Stuff